WPAmbrose/Negative_Space/README.md

 # Negative Space
 This is a game made in a month for an unofficial game jam by the Pixeland community, with the restriction that only 3 colors could be used.
 The code is licensed under Apache and the art under Creative Commons, with more details in code files and the assets directory.
+The game runs with the Love2D framework, found at https://love2d.org/

 # Controls
 Keyboard: